 To keep up with local information related to the COVID-19 pandemic, check out the many ways you can connect with Bowen Island Municipality.

 Everyone is responsible for taking measures to prevent the spread of COVID-19.
 You can do your part by practicing the golden rules.
-Please note there are extra restrictions in place until February 5, 2021.
+Please note there are extra restrictions in effect.

 - If you are sick, stay home.
 No exceptions.